We honor the life of a sister, aunt, friend and educator

 Poet Alice Walker sent a remembrance, which was read by Dr. Suzan Johnson Cook.
 Walker wrote, “We were on the same ship.
 We landed at the same time.”
 Walker joined Cannon in Richmond earlier this year at the inauguration of the Center for Womanist Leadership at Union Presbyterian Seminary, an embodiment of Cannon’s lifelong work and ministry, unapologetically making visible the bodies, souls and minds of women of color.

-Her legacy continues through her family, books and articles, sermons, and through the many students, clergy and church leaders whose lives Dr. Cannon touched.
+Her legacy continues through her family, books, articles and sermons, and through the many students, clergy and church leaders whose lives Dr. Cannon touched.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.